Corner Cutting to Save Costs

 little as $1 but who would want them tattooed into their skin?

-procedures are done so with due regard for the manufacturers
+procedures are done so with due regard for the law, the manufacturers

 Every procedure is tailored to the client for

 their particular requirements this includes adapting for their